Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 Fortunately, the pointer signs were quite good on the final stage and I didn't get lost.
 There were other obstacles though.
-What got on I my nerves first was the cobblestoned road while entering the Dresden.
+What got on my nerves first was the cobblestoned road while entering the Dresden.
 I would expected that the Landshauptstadt would have better surface on the major cycling path than coarse cobblestones where you could ride 15 km/h